Russell Mills (artist): Emergence as music packaging designer

 An analysis of the symbolic meaning of the elements used to create the cover for Roger Eno's Between Tides appears in the 1999 book 100 Best Album Covers, edited by Storm Thorgerson and Aubrey Powell (of the design group Hipgnosis.)

+Mills is also the co-author of the 1986 book "More Dark Than Shark" with Brian Eno, the book being a collection of interviews with Eno and Mills's artistic interpretations of the lyrics to songs off Eno's first four solo albums.

 Work with Nine Inch Nails

-Russell Mills worked with Nine Inch Nails in 1994-1997 and again in 2012-15.
+Russell Mills worked with Nine Inch Nails in 1994–1997 and again in 2012–15.

-In 1994, he was commissioned to create the entire visual world of The Downward Spiral, beginning with the artwork for that album's cover and booklet, and extending to all of the associated singles (including March of the Pigs and Closer to God), the remix collection Further Down the Spiral, the 1997 videocassette compilation Closure, the 2004 Deluxe Edition and DualDisc re-releases of The Downward Spiral, (which was accompanied by several new Mills compositions downloadable from the Nine Inch Nails website), and various promotional materials.
+In 1994, he was commissioned to create the entire visual world of The Downward Spiral, beginning with the artwork for the album's cover and booklet, and extending to all of the associated singles (including March of the Pigs and Closer to God), the remix collection Further Down the Spiral, the 1997 video cassette compilation Closure, the 2004 Deluxe Edition and DualDisc re-releases of The Downward Spiral, (which was accompanied by several new Mills compositions downloadable from the Nine Inch Nails website), and various promotional materials.

-These interrelated works contain Mills' heaviest use of organic materials to depict a sense of fragility and decay.
+These interrelated works contain Mills's heaviest use of organic materials to depict a sense of fragility and decay.
 Animal skeletons, sets of teeth, blood, feathers, and dead insects are liberally embedded in the canvases.
-In some pieces, materials have been affixed and then exposed to water or chemical elements, so that their decay is literally imprinted on the surface of the artwork.
+In some pieces, materials have been affixed and then exposed to water or chemical elements, so that their decay is imprinted on the surface of the artwork.

 In 2012, work began on the cover art for the album Hesitation Marks, released in 2013, and subsequently an art book called Cargo in the Blood, released in December 2015.

-Advent of digital design
+Advent of digital design in

 From the later 1990s to the present, Mills' work has again evolved to a new style, made possible by the advent of computer design applications such as Photoshop.
-The "collage" aesthetic is still frequently seen, but now in a virtual/digital form, with many abutting and overlapping semi-transparent images, often cropped into crisp, aligned rectangles.
+The "collage" aesthetic is still seen, but now in a virtual/digital form, with many abutting and overlapping semi-transparent images, often cropped into crisp, aligned rectangles.

 Mills still uses hand-drawn or -painted imagery, but as often as not it is scanned into the computer and treated as another malleable collage element.
 Images of water and sky are frequently seen, and a cooler color palette often prevails (in contrast to an earlier reliance on earth tones).

 Negative space is still a rarity in Mills' compositions.
-It is worth noting that many of the musicians who choose Mills as an illustrator compose music that is "ambient" to varying degrees.
+Many of the musicians who choose Mills as an illustrator compose music that is "ambient" to varying degrees.
 Many of the album covers visually reflect this, in that they can be viewed quickly for an overall emotional impression, while intense perusal reveals many painstakingly layered details.

 Notable album covers from 1995 to the present include: